 1. Servers will open one 750 mL bottle for every two guests in a group.

-2. All guests sharing a bottle must order food to accompany the wine.
+2. All guests sharing a bottle must order food (excludes the AIS menu) to accompany the wine.

 3. Even though guests are bringing their own wine, servers must follow BC Liquor Law as if the wine was purchased from the Grad House.
 This means guests are limited as to how much they may drink when bringing their own wine, and servers must decline to open bottles for guests who are inebriated.